jbornemann/containers-quickstarts/s2i-play/README.md

 * `--context-dir` - Location within the repository containing source code
 * `--name=s2i-play` - Name for the build and resulting image
 * `--strategy=docker` - Name of the OpenShift source strategy that is used to produce the new image
-* `--follow=true` - Follows the build process in the command window

 *Note: If the repository was moved to a different location (such as a fork), be sure to reference to correct location.*